danielmrhodes/G4TCX/README.md

 | /Output/Filename *string* | Set the name of the output data file (Default: output.dat) |
 | /Output/OnlyWriteCoincidences | Only write particle-gamma coincidence data to file.
 This can significantly reduce the size of the output file |

+Note that the /Output/OnlyWriteCoincidences only affects the main data file (output.dat).
+The output-info.dat file will still contain the information from every simulated event.

 Geometry Commands
 -----------------
 The /Geometry commands are common across all modes.
 All /Geometry commands are optional.